BhargavMantha/cloneAll/README.md

 # cloneAll
-bash script to clone all repositories bublic and private
+bash script to clone all repositories public and private